Echinacea (Asteraceae echinacea)

 Echinacea has been said to have eucalyptus and menthol undertones and when taken in a medicinal format, can taste alcoholic.

 The medicinal qualities of Echinacea are quite controversial.
-While some claim its antibiotic attributes prevent infection by revving up the immune system and fighting bacteria, other studies have proven that Echinacea products do not help treat or prevent the common cold.
+Whilst some claim its antibiotic attributes prevent infection by revving up the immune system and fighting bacteria, other studies have proven that Echinacea products do not help treat or prevent the common cold.

 Despite this Echinacea is used in herbal medicines to assist in the prevention and treatment of upper respiratory tract infections, ear infections, bladder infections, yeast infections, bed sores and as a mouth wash for painful gums and teeth.